stef2dotoh/listmanager/README.md

 You can review the individual files or download the .zip.
 Feel free to make any mods you wish.

 # Installation instructions
-1. Import listmanager.sql to create database back-end.
+1. Import listmanager.sql to create the listmanager database.
 It contains two tables: users and todo_list.

 2. Upload the remaining files to a directory of your choice, maintaining the data structure.